phra/phra.github.io/posts/zwc-fingerprint.md

 ## Fingerprinting

-There are two main ways for a website to insert an invisible watermark in its context: server side or client side.
+There are two main ways for a website to insert an invisible watermark in its content: server side or client side.
 In the first case it's simply possible to inspect the data received from the server for suspicious Unicode characters and strip/replace them with some visible ones.
 In the second case, the watermark is dynamically added via JavaScript, for example at `DOMContentLoaded` or `copy` events, making it harder to detect with a trivial static, data inspection.
 For example, imagine a website that adds an invisible watermark by using the following code:

 ```javascript
 document.addEventListener('DOMContentLoaded', (event) => {